Fullfifax/FullTranslator/README.md

-### FullTranslator is a simple application desktop online.
+### FullTranslator is a simple translation application desktop online.
 - It allows you to translate a few text which contains approximately 15k chars.
 - Prerequisites:
   - python3